jappeace/jappeaceApplication/content/hetzner-nix-monolith.md

               `nixops scp` only works with `--from` and `--to` flags.
               It refuses to accept the ordinary scp syntax, for no reason.
               <p>There are countless other examples of this kind of friction.
-              I just get frustrated by writing about it so I won't, however the more important thing this does is to cut out one of the variables during deployment.
+              I just get frustrated by writing about it, so I won't.
+              However the more important thing this does is to cut out one of the variables during deployment.
-              I can cut out both nixops and the aws variables, after all I don't need to manage aws, so why would I use nixops? </p>
+              I can cut out both Nixops and the AWS variables, after all I don't need to manage AWS, so why would I use nixops? </p>

 [^fast]: Finally the last advantage
          is that setting up a new service is *fast*.
-         No need to wait ages for an instance to boot, starting a process is instant.
+         No need to wait ages for an instance to boot, starting a process is nearly instant after all.
          This is sort off the same as `3`, but in this case we're saying AWS is slow, rather then nixops having poor UX.